 Research and Papers

-These succinct papers were written in collaboration with the Professional and Organizational Development Network in Higher Education (POD).
-As a resource to support improved student learning , each is useful to anyone wanting to address specific ways to facilitate learning on the following twelve objectives -- which are central to the IDEA Student Ratings of Instruction System.
+As a resource to support improved student learning, these succinct Notes are useful to anyone wanting to address specific ways to facilitate learning on the following learning objectives which are central to the IDEA Student Ratings of Instruction System.

 IDEA Editorial Notes are opinion pieces written by senior staff that reflect the views of The IDEA Center.